 It seems clear that the classical Maxwell equations with the over-approximated dielectric coefficient ε_r cannot emerge in the time dependent case.
 Of course, the classical Maxwell equations cannot emerge when polarization has a nonlinear dependence on the electric field, or depends on the global (not local) electric field, or depends on convection or electrodiffusion.

-Indeed, in my opinion, when confronted with the models of polarization listed on the previous page, the classical Maxwell equations will be useful only when knowledge of the actual properties of polarization is not available.
-All the models listed involve time dependence in the polarization fields that are not included in the classical Maxwell equations as usually written.
+Indeed, in my opinion, when confronted with these models of polarization, the classical Maxwell equations will be seen as useful only when knowledge of the actual properties of polarization is missing.